Goutami-Sooda/ITRL-Project/README.md

 # Interactive Tool in Regional Language to Inculcate Coding Skills in Rural Students (ITRL)

-# About

-This project is a web application to teach fundamental coding topics in Kannada, addressing the dearth of coding resources in regional languages.
-With a focus on pupils in rural Karnataka, the programme provides Kannada-language algorithm input together with specially designed lectures and exams.
-The programme translates Kannada methods to Python code using an NLP model that has been optimised using Salesforce's CodeT5, enabling learners to verify their reasoning in an embedded coding environment.
-An integrated, end-to-end solution for learning to code in Kannada is provided by the translation of outputs and mistakes from English to Kannada.

 # Intuition

 In the modern world, programming abilities—which include critical thinking and problem-solving—are essential.
 However, because internet materials are primarily written in English, students in remote locations frequently lack access to high-quality instructional resources, particularly in programming.
 They also encounter linguistic obstacles.
 In order to overcome language hurdles and give rural students fair access to programming, analytical thinking, and logical reasoning education, we suggest a web application that teaches programming in Kannada.